Monsanto Roundup Lawsuit

 A 2015 decision by the World Health Organization’s International Agency for Research on Cancer (IARC) classified glyphosate as a probable human carcinogen.
 A carcinogen is any substance, radionuclide, or radiation that promotes carcinogenesis, the formation of cancer.
 IARC said research showed an association between non-Hodgkin lymphoma and glyphosate, with limited evidence from epidemiology data collected on humans and stronger evidence seen in laboratory animals exposed to glyphosate.
 In March of 2017, the California Environmental Protection Agency became the first agency to declare glyphosate as a “known human carcinogen” under the state’s Proposition 65.

-We are currently evaluating cases for potential claims against the manufacturer of Roundup.
+Laird, Baker and Blackstock is currently evaluating cases for potential claims against the manufacturer of Roundup.
 If you or someone you love have experienced any of these side effects from long-term exposure to Roundup or the chemical glyphosate, call our office or click the link below to schedule a free consultation.
 There is not a fee unless we recover.